 One of the reasons most of us have back/neck pain, hunched shoulders and start building bad postural habits is technology!
-There are a few really easy things you can do that will make a humongous difference.
+But there are a few really easy things you can do that will make a humongous difference.

-- When it comes to your cell, this one requires a little confidence.
-Imagine you’re snap chatting your mate, you’d hold your phone to frame your face (unless your giving them some double chin action).
+- when it comes to your mobile, this one requires a little confidence.
+Imagine you’re snap chatting your mate, you’d hold your phone to frame your face (unless you’re giving them some double chin action).
 When you text, scroll or story, hold your phone proud.
 If you find it a little embarrassing, and to potentially stop the person sitting opposite you thinking they’re getting snapped you can purchase a wallet style phone case, and hold the flap over the camera.

 A few other non-tech lifestyle habits to implement:

-- A backpack is ALWAYS better than a bag, but don’t buy one without testing first, you need to make sure you can tighten the straps to your body.
+- a backpack is ALWAYS better than a bag, but don’t buy one without testing first, you need to make sure you can tighten the straps to suit your body.

 This slowly overtime just becomes a bad habit, and it all starts with low self esteem.
 If this sounds like you, then the best thing you can do is to fake it till you make it, and be proud.
 Retract your shoulder blades, and press your chest out.
 It will feel very unnatural to begin with, but it doesn’t take long to make this strong, confident posture a habit.